PySpice-org/PySpice/README.rst

   * Added Numpy array support to unit, see `UnitValues` **Notice: this new feature could be buggy !!!**
   * Rebased `WaveForm` to `UnitValues`

-* Fixed node order so as to not confuse users **Now PySpice matches SPICE order for two ports elements !**
+* Fixed node order to not confuse users **Now PySpice matches SPICE order for two ports elements !**
 * Fixed device shortcuts in `Netlist` class
-* Fixed model kwarg for BJT **Notice: it must be passed exclusively as kwarg !**
+* Fixed model kwargs for BJT **Notice: it must be passed exclusively as kwargs !**
 * Fixed subcircuit nesting
 * Outsourced documentation generator to |Pyterate|_
 * Updated `setup.py` for wheel